fadavidos/java-11-training/README.md

 ## Futures:

-* Local-Variable Syntax for Lambda Parameters
+### Local-Variable Syntax for Lambda Parameters

-* New String Methods
+### New String Methods

+Java 11 adds a few new methods to the String class: isBlank, lines, strip, stripLeading, stripTrailing, and repeat

-* New File methods
+### New File methods

+writeString and readString

-* Running Java Files:
+### Running Java Files:

 You don't need to use `javac` to compile anymore, now you can run using `java`: